Postgres jsonb_extract_path() function

 You can use the `jsonb_extract_path` function to extract the value at a specified path within a `JSONB` document.
 This approach is more performant compared to querying the entire `JSONB` payload and processing it on the application side.
-It is particularly useful when dealing with nested `JSONB` structures.
+Use it when dealing with nested `JSONB` structures.

 ## Function signature